mjackson/unpkg/client/About.md

 ### Abuse

-unpkg maintains [a blacklist](https://github.com/unpkg/unpkg.com/blob/master/server/PackageBlacklist.json) of packages that are known to be malicious.
-If you find such a package on npm, please take a moment to submit a PR that adds it to the list!
+unpkg maintains of packages that are known to be malicious.
+If you find such a package on npm, please let us know!

 ### Feedback